 - Conley S, Redeker NS.
 Cognitive behavioral therapy for insomnia in the context of cardiovascular conditions.
 Curr Sleep Med Rep 2015;1:157-65.

-Keywords: Anxiety, Biological Markers, Blood Pressure, Breathing Exercises, C-Reactive Protein, Caffeine, Chronic Pain, Cognition, Cognitive Therapy, Coronary Disease, Depression, Diet, Disease Susceptibility, Heart Failure, Hypertension, Life Style, Meditation, Myocardial Infarction, Nicotine, Precipitating Factors, Risk Factors, Sleep, Sleep Initiation and Maintenance Disorders, Sleep Stages, Stroke, Primary Prevention
+Keywords: Anxiety, Biomarkers, Blood Pressure, Breathing Exercises, C-Reactive Protein, Caffeine, Chronic Pain, Cognition, Cognitive Behavioral Therapy, Coronary Disease, Depression, Diet, Disease Susceptibility, Heart Failure, Hypertension, Life Style, Meditation, Myocardial Infarction, Nicotine, Precipitating Factors, Risk Factors, Sleep, Sleep Initiation and Maintenance Disorders, Sleep Stages, Stroke, Primary Prevention